rackerlabs/technical-blog/_posts/2019-11-27-recover-the-Oracle-voting-disk-when-its-backup-is-missing.md

     ORA-15063: ASM discovered an insufficient number of disks for diskgroup "OCRDATA"

-#### Step 7: Create a diskgroup
+#### Step 7: Create a disk group

-Run the following command to create a diskgroup:
+Run the following command to create a disk group:

     SQL> create diskgroup OCRDATA external redundancy disk '/dev/rdsk/c0t60002AC0000000000000001900008265d0s0' attribute 'COMPATIBLE.ASM'='11.2';
     Diskgroup created

-#### Step 8: Create a Spfile and restart the ASM
+#### Step 8: Create a SPFILE and restart the ASM

-Run the following commands to create a Spfile from the Pfile of ASM and to restart the ASM to read the spfile from the voting disk:
+Run the following commands to create a SPFILE from the PFILE of ASM and to restart the ASM to read the SPFILE from the voting disk:

     SQL> create spfile='+OCRDATA' from pfile='/home/grid/initASM1.ora';
     File created.